top of page

 Student Cars:

-• It is not necessary for students to have a car on campus.
-Campus is very walkable and we encourage students to use UMich.’s free bus system that is available to transport students between South, Central, North and Medical campus.
+• It is optional for students to have a car on campus.
+The campus is very walkable, and we encourage students to use UMich’s free bus system to transport students between the South, Central, North, and Medical campuses.

-• School spirit extends beyond football; very proud to be part of exciting atmosphere – students are active outside classroom; so much to do in Ann Arbor; not a ‘back-pack’ school; students stay on the weekends.
+• School spirit extends beyond football; they’re very proud to be part of an exciting atmosphere – students are active outside the classroom; there is so much to do in Ann Arbor, not a ‘back-pack’ school; students stay on the weekends.

 bottom of page